nettings/tarot/README.md

 tampering: the only state that is ever accepted from the web client are "selected/unselected".
 The corresponding lists are created and stored in a global state object on the server.

+Also, since the actual writing has to be done as `root`, the web environment will only dump a magic trigger file to disk.
+The birth of this file is then picked up by a systemd `tarot.path` unit, which in turn activates `tarot.service`.
+It triggers a local handler process that has root rights.
+This handler reads the user's choices from the state object and gets to work.
+After it terminates, systemd will clear the magic trigger file.

 So while Eve could nuke all of Alice's hotplugged but unused devices easily, she will not be able to attack other devices.